meteor/galaxy-docs/content/apm-getting-started.md

 ![Meteor APM Dashboard](https://i.cloudup.com/M_FD_KuKWq.png)

-You should not need extra help to become familiar with the Dashboard.
-However, if you do need clarification, watch our [Onboarding video](https://www.youtube.com/watch?v=GDkG2Wq3mLo).
+The dashboard is meant to be self-explanatory, but if you'd like more information, watch our [Onboarding video](https://www.youtube.com/watch?v=GDkG2Wq3mLo).

 ## How to Use Meteor APM

-There is no right or wrong way to use Meteor APM but I will suggest two simple ways to get started.
+While there is no right or wrong way to use Meteor APM, here are some common use cases.

 ### Finding Bottlenecks in Meteor Methods and Fixing Them

 Normally, for a typical Meteor application, the Average [Response Time](http://support.kadira.io/knowledgebase/articles/347424-response-time) of a Meteor Method should not be more than 200ms.
-If it is more than this, in many cases there are ways to improve performance.
+If it exceeds this, you may be able to improve performance.

 * First click on **Methods** on the Main Menu and look at the Response Time.
 * Also look at the Response Time graph for any spikes.